mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

 Export all meshes for use in pyhyp
 ==================================

 The last step is to export the mesh.
-For ``pyhyp`` it is important, that the ``normals`` look in the outwards direction.
+For pyHyp it is important, that the ``normals`` look in the outwards direction.
-We will set the boundaries manually in pyhyp.
-As i have not found an easy way to figure out which domain is which, I usually orient them all the same way.
+We will set the boundaries manually in pyHyp.
+As I have not found an easy way to figure out which domain in Pointwise corresponds to which domain in pyHyp, I usually orient them all the same way.
 Then I apply a BC for all domains and run my pyhyp script.
 When i get an errror message for one domain, i comment it out.
 I keep doing this until there are no errors left.

 Lets start with orienting the ``near_tip`` mesh first.